-The collection of information contained in this proposed rule has been submitted to the Office of Management and Budget (OMB) for review and approval pursuant to the Paperwork Reduction Act of 1995 (44 U.S.C.
+The collection of information contained in this rule has been approved by the Office of Management and Budget (OMB) under control number 3064-0121 ("Certification of Compliance With Mandatory Bars to Employment"), pursuant to the Paperwork Reduction Act of 1995 (44) U.S.C.
 3501 et seq.).
-Comments regarding the accuracy of the burden estimate, and suggestions for reducing the burden, should be addressed to the Office of Management and Budget.
-Paperwork Reduction Project (3064-0117), Washington, D.C.
-20503, with copies of such documents sent to Steven F. Hanft, Assistant Executive Secretary (Administration), FDIC, Room F-400, 550 17th Street NW., Washington, D.C.
-20429.
+Comments regarding the accuracy of the burden estimate, and suggestions for reducing the burden, should be addressed to the Office of Management and Budget, Paperwork Reduction Project (3064- 0121), Washington, D.C.
+20503, with copies of such documents sent to Steven F. Hanft, Assistant Executive Secretary (Regulatory Analysis), FDIC, Room F-400, 550 17th Street, NW., Washington, DC 20429.

-The collection of information in this proposed rule is found in § 336.4(b) and takes the form of a certification of compliance.
+The collection of information in this rule is found in § 336.4(b) and takes the form of a certification of compliance.

 However, in addition to the certification, the person applying for employment must provide an attachment to the certification describing any instance in the preceding five years in which the applicant, or a company under the applicant's control, has defaulted on a material obligation to an insured depository institution.
-The information will be used by the FDIC to identify those persons prohibited from becoming employed by or providing services to the FDIC.
+The information is used by the FDIC to identify those persons prohibited from becoming employed by or providing services to the FDIC.